Best For

 Motion Transfer Test

-Motion transfer was low to moderate.
+Motion transfer was very low for the Titan Luxe Plus.
 In our accelerometer tests, we measured an acceleration range of 6.54 m/s².

 Max.
 Acceleration